Who is GLSEN?

 GLSEN, which stands for the Gay, Lesbian & Straight Education Network, is the leading national education organization working to create safe schools for ALL students.
 We strive to ensure that each member of every school community is valued and respected regardless of sexual orientation, gender identity or gender expression.

 How bad of a problem is anti-LGBT bias and behavior in schools?

 Anti-LGBT harassment is a pervasive problem in schools.
-We have spent nearly 15 years documenting the experiences of LGBT students in school.
+We have spent 25 years documenting the experiences of LGBT students in school.
 While the situation is improving, more than 8 out of 10 LGBT students still experience harassment at school each year because of their sexual orientation and 6 in 10 because of their gender expression.
 Learn more in our Research section.

 What can I do to make schools safer and more affirming for LGBT youth?

 Learn.
 Act.
 Teach.
 Support.
 Connect.

 Throughout GLSEN.org you’ll find ways you can take action in your community or nationally to help us create a world where every child, educator and family member is valued and respected, regardless of sexual orientation, gender identity or gender expression.